Business gas and electricity prices are set to rise post-Brexit

 Switch now to avoid soaring post-Brexit energy bills

-Whatever your thoughts on the UK’s impending departure from the EU, there’s mounting evidence to suggest that your business will be paying increased energy costs if and when the divorce is ever finalised.
+Whatever your thoughts on the UK’s departure from the EU, there’s mounting evidence to suggest that your business will end up paying more for its energy.

 There is one simple way to avoid the price hikes though, switch business energy supplier and tie yourself into the best fixed-rate deal available.